-Persons interested in applying should check the Ohio University Human Resources website at:
+Persons interested in applying should check the Ohio University Human Resources website for openings.

 Under general supervision, patrols grounds and buildings to protect lives and property, prevent crimes and enforce laws, and investigate crimes.
 Carries firearms and makes arrests and testifies in court.
 Makes police presentations to groups and organizations.